-With all the buzz surrounding AT&T 5G, you might be considering upgrading to a new phone that can take advantage of the carrier’s next gen network.
-Before you invest money in something new, you’ll need to find out if a new phone is even necessary.
-This largely depends on the type of 5G you’re looking to connect to, 5GE, 5G, or 5G+.
-In this post we’ll help you sort through the marketing speak so you know exactly what to look for when buying a 5G phone on AT&T.
+With all the buzz surrounding AT&T 5G, you might be considering upgrading to a new phone that can take advantage of the carrier’s next-gen network.
+Although most newer phones launching this year should be compatible with AT&T’s 5G network, there are a few things you’ll need to look for.
+In this post we’ll help you sort through the marketing speak, so you know exactly what to look for when shopping for a 5G capable AT&T phone.

 AT&T 5G vs 4G LTE

-Now that the era of 3G is officially drawing to a close, having been almost fully replaced by 4G LTE, AT&T customers are now looking toward the carrier’s upcoming 5G network for the next evolution of mobile data.
+Now that the era of 3G is officially drawing to a close, having been almost fully replaced by 4G LTE, AT&T customers are now looking toward the carrier’s 5G network for the next evolution of mobile internet.
 AT&T’s faster 5G service is an umbrella term used to cover several network technologies.
-So how what’s different with 5G vs 4G LTE?
+So how what’s the difference between 5G vs 4G LTE?
 Well, it depends on which version of AT&T 5G you’re talking about.
 Let’s discuss…

 What is AT&T 5GE?

-Not too long ago AT&T rolled out a software update for a handful of phones on their network that displayed a “5GE” icon in their status bar.
+In 2020, AT&T rolled out a software update for a handful of phones on their network to display a “5GE” icon in their status bar.
 What is 5GE?
-It’s short for 5G Evolution and is a wireless technology that operates on AT&T’s existing 4G LTE network.
+It’s short for “5G Evolution” and is a wireless technology that operates on AT&T’s existing 4G LTE network.
 It gets its name by employing several new 5G technologies (carrier aggregation, 4×4 MIMO, and 256-QAM) for higher transfer rates.

 While this allows 5GE to deliver faster data speeds than AT&T’s normal 4G LTE, it’s technically not a true 5G network.
-In fact, other carriers have improved their 4G networks using the same wireless technology only they more accurately labeled it as “LTE Advanced.”
+In fact, other carriers have upgraded their 4G networks using the same wireless technology, only they more accurately labeled it as “LTE Advanced.”
 Because of this, AT&T has received some flak for simply rebranding 4G LTE as 5GE.

 5GE vs 4G LTE debate aside, the good news is that most recent AT&T phones are already 5GE-ready, so you won’t need any special hardware (or phone plan) to take advantage of AT&T 5G Evolution.